INTRODUCTION to the Project Acadians in Gray

 I must first explain why I call this project Acadians in Gray.

 The terms "Acadian" and "Cajun" are often used interchangeably, but they are not exactly the same people.
-The Acadians are those families who lived in the French colony of Acadie, later British Nova Scotia, from the 1630s until they were forced from their homes by their British overlords in the 1750s.
+The Acadians are the people who lived in the French colony of Acadie, later British Nova Scotia, from the 1630s until they were forced from their homes by their British overlords in the 1750s.
 Many of them returned to old Acadia after the French and Indian War.
-Many did not.
-The Acadian exiles who made their way to Louisiana a decade after the dispersal and settled on the Mississippi River above New Orleans, along Bayous Teche and Lafourche and on the southwest prairies, by necessity had to assimilate to a very different environment, both natural and human.
+Most did not.
+The Acadian exiles who made their way to Louisiana a decade after the dispersal and settled on the Mississippi River above New Orleans, along Bayous Teche and Lafourche and on the southwest Louisiana prairies, by necessity had to assimilate to a very different environment, both natural and human.
 These Acadians inevitably intermarried with French Creole, German, Spanish, Irish, Native American, African, Foreign French, and even Anglo families already in the area or who arrived in the region in subsequent decades.
-It is this rich gumbo of assimilated peoples who became the Cajuns of south Louisiana.
+It is this rich gumbo of assimilated peoples who became the Cajuns of South Louisiana.

 Some might say that this project should be entitled Cajuns in Gray.
 Studies by Glen Conrad, Carl Brasseaux, and James Dormon reveal that by the 1860s the descendants of the Acadian exiles were thoroughly assimilated into a new culture of their own making in the prairies and bayous of South Louisiana--today's Cajun culture.
 However, standard dictionaries reveal that the word "Cajun" did not appear in print until 1868, three years after Appomattox.
-The use of the word "Cajun" in the context of the Civil War thus would be anachronistic.
+The use of the word "Cajun" in the context of the War of 1861 thus would be anachronistic.
 The Cajuns existed as a culture in 1861; they were just not called that, at least not in print, until after the war was over.02

 Hence the title Acadians in Gray.